President Klaus Iohannis says venue was "completely unfit" and "simple ruled were ignored"

 But a fire that may have been sparked by pyrotechnics late Friday quickly erupted with dark, blinding smoke – killing at least 27 people and injuring more than 160 others, authorities said.

-It was almost Halloween.
+It was almost Halloween at Colectiv, a trendy club built in the basement of a communist-era factory.
 The band, Goodbye to Gravity, was celebrating a new album with a free concert.
-For the young partygoers life was awesome.

 Eyewitnesses said many in the crowd believed the first moments of the fire were part of the show.